 Development and Regulation of OTC (Nonprescription) Drug Products

-Over-the-counter (OTC) drugs are developed under the OTC Monograph Process or through the New Drug Evaluation (NDA) Process.
+Over-the-counter (OTC) drugs are developed under the OTC Monograph Process or through the New Drug Application (NDA) Process.
 FDA's review of OTC drugs is primarily handled by the Center for Drug Evaluation's Office of Drug Evaluation IV.

 OTC Drugs Developed Through the NDA Process